 Duffy's work dominates retrospective accounts of the Young Ireland movement; some of his judgments have been challenged by the availability of manuscript material such as the papers of William O'Brien, and later historians have criticised him for ignoring O'Connell's reasons for distrusting Young Ireland's martial rhetoric and for exaggerating the extent of the old Liberator's senility.
 However, Duffy's position as participant and eyewitness makes his writings an indispensable source for their era, especially as the diminishing status of Young Ireland in Irish historical consciousness means that no comprehensive modern account has appeared.
 In 1892 Duffy became chairman of the newly founded Irish Literary Society, which he intended to use to propagate Young Ireland literary ideals.
 He founded a New Library of Ireland and edited the first volume in the series, Davis's Patriot parliament of 1689.
 Duffy's didactic view of literature brought him into conflict with W. B. Yeats (qv), who wished to promote younger creative writers and received tactical support from younger separatists, who saw Mitchel as their hero and Duffy as his betrayer.

 Duffy spent his last years at Nice and died 9 February 1903 at his home there, 12 boulevard Victor Hugo; he was buried at Glasnevin cemetery, Dublin on 8 March.
 The length of his career, the breadth of his experience, and his voluminous labours as a chronicler make him an important figure in the history of Ireland and the Irish diaspora in the nineteenth century.
 He also deserves attention as the most prominent and articulate Ulster catholic nationalist of his time.
 Duffy married three times.
 There were two children from his marriage to Emily McLaughlin, of whom one son, John, survived.
 By his second marriage (8 February 1847), to his cousin Susan Hughes (d.
 1878), he had eleven children, of whom three sons and three daughters survived.
 His third marriage on 16 November 1881, to Louise Hall (d.
 1889), niece of his second wife, produced three sons (including George Gavan Duffy (qv), signatory of the Anglo–Irish treaty and president of the high court) and one daughter, the educationist Louise Gavan Duffy (qv).
-There are Duffy papers in the RIA and NLI.
+There are Duffy papers in the Royal Irish Academy and National Library of Ireland.